Cary McDermott

 • By text or phone: 021 022 99 570

-• By using On-line booking forms to make and/or change counselling appointments.
-I will respond to telephone contact during regular business hours Monday to Friday, 9am to 6pm.
+• I will respond to telephone contact during regular business hours Monday to Friday, 9am to 6pm.
 I will try to respond within 24 hours.

 • By making an appointment, you are agreeing that if you give less than 24 hours notice of cancellation, you will pay for your appointment, except in certain exceptional circumstances, or where I fill the appointment.